jcerca/jcerca.github.io/_pages/links_and_tutorials.md

 * List of tutorials included [Evomics course on Speciation and Population Genomics 2016 and 2018 tutorials - including ABBA-BABA, FasSimCoal, PCA, STRUCTURE](http://evomics.org/learning/population-and-speciation-genomics/)
 * SNP-filtering tutorial [by Jonathan Puritz](https://www.ddocent.com/filtering/)
 * Book on population genomics with [code and exercises](https://link.springer.com/book/10.1007/978-1-0716-0199-0)
+* Have not yet tested, but maybe a practical way to [run D-statistics from a VCF](https://www.biorxiv.org/content/10.1101/634477v2)

 Comparative Genomics
 ------